daanzu/EcobeeCLISharp/README.md

 ## Requirements

-- .NET 6.0 Runtime
+- .NET 10.0 Runtime (only for **runtime dependent** versions, or for building from source)
 - Ecobee Developer API key from https://www.ecobee.com/developers/

 ## License

+This project is licensed under the GNU General Public License v3.0.
-See LICENSE file for details.
+See [LICENSE](LICENSE) file for details.